danbickford007/node-package-recovery/README.md

 ## npr

 Did you `npm install someModule` without the `--save` or didn't commit your new app to git and accidently removed the `package.json` file?
-This tool is used to generate a basic `package.json` file from your `node_modules` directory in such scenario.
+This tool is used to generate a `package.json` file from your `node_modules` directory in such scenario.

 #### Install: